farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 **It offers easy to tune dials and extras to have "grimmer" up to "bigger than life" adventures.**

-> From a post-apocalyptic survival adventure where each bullet counts, to a grand space opera where the heroes always prevail, the mechanics are easily tunable to reflect the kind of story you want to tell.
+> From a post-apocalyptic survival adventure where each bullet counts, to a grand space opera where the heroes always prevail, the mechanics are easily tuneable to reflect the kind of story you want to tell.
 >
 > Either adjust the main difficulty setting of the game, or use one of the many `extras` provided to play the way you want to.